multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 You can manage your account with a Ledger device, allowing you to sign both transactions and messages while keeping your keys secure.

-Note: The multiversx-sdk package does not include Ledger support by default.
-To enable it, install the package with Ledger dependencies:
+Note: **The multiversx-sdk package does not include Ledger support by default.
+To enable it, install the package with Ledger dependencies**:
 ```bash
 npm install @multiversx/sdk-hw-provider
 ```

-#### Creating a Ledger Account
+### Creating a Ledger Account
 This can be done using the dedicated library.
-You can find more information [here](/sdk-and-tools/sdk-js/sdk-js-signing-providers/#the-hardware-wallet-provider)
+You can find more information [here](/sdk-and-tools/sdk-js/sdk-js-signing-providers).

 When signing transactions or messages, the Ledger device will prompt you to confirm the details before proceeding.